- Noteable Characteristics

 • The /v option is what writes the FM instruments to the output.
 If you don't specify this on MC or on your script, your file will not make sound!

 is a tool that makes the compile-and-play process much easier.
 To use it, just:

 1 - Download it here

-4 - Load the MML file you're working on and press the first button below.
+3 - After that, all you have to do is load the MML file you're working on and press Start.
 As long as it's active, everytime you save your mml file, it'll automatically compile (and play the file, if you set that up). [note that you can't load hoot on this]

 Learning PMD MML

-which has some basic information (REALLY basic), and once you feel like you've learned enough from that, read the Translation of PMDMML.MAN by Blaze and Pigu
+which has some basic information, and once you feel like you've learned enough from that, read the Translation of PMDMML.MAN by Blaze and Pigu

 for more info or check the list of Professional Music Driver Effects Commands

 is a tool that converts deflemask DMF modules to PMD.